nf-core/taxprofiler/docs/usage.md

 See the [MALT manual](https://software-ab.informatik.uni-tuebingen.de/download/malt/manual.pdf) for more information.

-#### MetaPhlAn3 custom database
+#### MetaPhlAn custom database

-MetaPhlAn3 does not allow (easy) construction of custom databases.
+MetaPhlAn does not allow (easy) construction of custom databases.
 Therefore we recommend to use the prebuilt database of marker genes that is provided by the developers.

-To do this you need to have `MetaPhlAn3` installed on your machine.
+To do this you need to have `MetaPhlAn` installed on your machine.

 ```bash
 metaphlan --install --bowtie2db <YOUR_DB_NAME>/